ladnir/cryptoTools/readme.md

 ## Install

 The library is *cross platform* and has been tested on both Windows and Linux.
-The library should work on MAC but it has not been tested.
+The library has worked on Mac but is not regularly tested.
 There are two library dependencies including [Boost](http://www.boost.org/) (networking), and [Miracl](https://www.miracl.com/index) (PK crypto).
 For each, we provide a script that automates the download and build steps.
-The version of Miracl used by this library requires specific configuration and therefore we advise using the coned repository that we provide.
+The version of Miracl used by this library requires specific configuration and therefore we advise using the cloned repository that we provide.

 ### Windows